YatharthKumarSaxena/Strict-Auth-Service/README.md

 ### 📛 Device Blocking Tests:
 - ✅ Access denied from blocked device
 - ✅ Unblock restores access
-- ✅ Attempt to use refresh token from blocked device is rejected
+- ✅ Attempt to use access token from blocked device is rejected

 ---